wangyixiang/tensorflow-mnist-batch-read-and-train-tutorial/Readme.md

     print(debug_label)
 ```

 - This code runs data-reading operation and training operation separately.
-You can also connect these operations and do with only one sess.run(), but here we enable logits (with weights and bias) to be used for both training data and testing (scoring) data by separating these operations.
+You can also connect these operations and do with only one sess.run(), but here we separate these operations to enable graph (with weights and bias) to be used for both training and testing (scoring).

 ```python
 with tf.Session() as sess: